 Art at MSRI

 : MSRI works with local artists and photographers to host exhibits of prints in our second floor common spaces, available to view by the public during regular building hours.
-The current exhibit through August 2017 features the architectural and landscape photography of Mark Citret
+The current exhibit through Fall 2017 features the architectural and landscape photography of Mark Citret